Official Government Website

 • Pipeline to additional acreage for lagoon water application

-A successful CAFO grant must meet the following criteria:
+A successful CAFO grant in fiscal year 2025 must meet the following criteria:

 • A minimum of 40% of the total project costs must come from sources other than the CAFO Improvement Fund.

-• Projects must start within one year of the award and be completed within 3 years.
+• Projects must start within one year of the award and be completed within three years.

-• Producer must have an approved and current Environmental/Nutrient Management Plan (NMP) in accordance with state regulations and must comply, as demonstrated by the most recent NMP review.
+• Producers must have an approved and current Environmental/Nutrient Management Plan (NMP) according to state regulations and must comply with the plan, as demonstrated by the most recent NMP review.

-• Demonstrate how project/equipment/practice will be maintained over time.
+• Demonstrate how the project, equipment, or practice will be maintained over time.

-• Project must be implemented within the CAFO management area.
+• The project must be implemented within the CAFO management area.

 Upcoming Meetings